hellerve/ptolemy/README.md

 am looking forward to try it out in D and see how it performs.
 I might also want to implement it in another language if it performs well.

+* [The view from the left](http://strictlypositive.org/view-Dec6.ps.gz) by **Connor McBride & James McKinna**

+I can't say I understood a lot of it, but I still feel like a learned a lot, just struggling through it and looking up all kinds of things.
+I respect Connor McBride a lot—I was not familiar with James McKinnas work, but I am will be keeping an eye out from now on—and so that was rewarding in itself already.

 ## Recreational

 ### Papers